the-codinator/uclip/README.md

 ## Working on Windows / Linux

+I initially build this on my Mac, which has default tools to interact with the clipboard.
 Everything works fine on Windows (via Git Bash / WSL) and Linux, except the local clipboard interactions (pbcopy & pbpaste).
 While I've only done some basic testing, here's how I made this work for me on other Operating Systems:

 - [Setup pbcopy/pbpaste on Windows for Git Bash & WSL](https://www.techtronic.us/pbcopy-pbpaste-for-wsl/)
 - [Setup pbcopy/pbpaste on Linux](https://ostechnix.com/how-to-use-pbcopy-and-pbpaste-commands-on-linux/)